charliegerard/speak-extension/README.md

 - [ ] Fix UI so only displays a certain number of words so it doesn't take too much space on the screen.
 - [x] Support multi-language?
-- [ ] Automatic detection of spoken language?
-- [ ] Allow translation in other languages than english.
+- [ ] Allow translation in other languages than english with Google translate?
+(Might be too slow)